automation-tasks-rs/cargo_auto_lib/DEVELOPMENT.md

 This crate will attempt to edit `Cargo.toml`.
 Unfortunately, there's no great robust way right now to edit TOML file preserving formatting and comments and such, so right now I use just regex to do this.
 If you find that the heuristics don't work for you though please let me know and I'll try to check in a fix!

+## Error handling thiserror and anyhow

+Rule number one is never to use `.unwrap()` and `panic!()` in your real Rust code.
+It is a sign, you are not Error handling properly.
+When using panic or even worse process.exit() the program will not finish execution in a nice way.
+Avoid that.
+Maybe `unwrap()` can be fine for some fast learning examples, but for any real-life Rust code, you must use some `Error handling`.
+There are many different ways to do that in Rust.
+I choose the pair of libraries `thiserror` and `anyhow`.
+The first is made for libraries, the second is made for bin-executables.
+The library needs an Enum with all the possible errors that this library can return.
+With `#[derive(Error)]` this enum gets everything needed to be a true Rust error struct.
+Every error can have a formatting string and a struct of data.
+Internal errors can be propagated without change using the `transparent` cfg.
+To transform `Option<>` into `Result<>` when using `thiserror` use `ok_or_else(||)`.
+The bin-executable does not want to be involved in every possible error separately.
+It needs an umbrella for all possible errors with `anyhow::Result`.
+Inside the code, mostly propagate the errors with the `?` Operator after the `Result` value instead of unwrap() or the match expression.
+To transform `Option<>` into `Result<>` `use anyhow::Context` trait and `context()` method.
+In the tests we don't want to work with Error handling.
+There, instead of `.unwrap()`, use the similar function `.expect(&str)` that has an additional description string.
+I use `expect()` when I am 100% sure the panic cannot happen because I checked some conditions before it.